Where it all began...

 The history of St. Ignatius Catholic School goes back nearly 100 years, as early as 1925.
 We are the product of three Catholic Schools in Kaukauna (St. Aloysius, St. Mary's, and Holy Cross) and one Catholic School in Hollandtown (St. Francis).
 As the needs and demographics of our communities changed throughout the years, our schools continued to adapt and reshape, forming the unified Catholic school community we are today.

 The Kaukauna Catholic School System (KCSS) was created on March 31, 1993, at a joint meeting of the Parish Councils of Holy Cross, St. Aloysius, and St. Mary Parishes.

 Five subcommittees were formed to meet over the summer of 1993 to each be responsible for one of the following tasks:

-The Kaukauna Catholic School System proudly completed its 10th year of operation in June 2004.
-However, this year also saw the consolidation of the schools into two new schools.
+In 2004, the Kaukauna Catholic School System consolidated into two school buildings.
 The St. Aloysius Campus changed to preschool through grade 2 and Holy Cross Campus would house grades 3-8.
 The St. Mary site would be used for child care, development, and the business offices of KCSS.
-This meant that St. Francis of Hollandtown would merge with the KCSS system at all grade levels.
+St. Francis of Hollandtown also merged with the KCSS system at all grade levels in this year.

-Prior to the 2006 school year, another change moved the childcare program from St. Mary's to the St. Aloysius Campus.
+Before the beginning of the 2006-2007 school year, the childcare program moved from St. Mary's to the St. Aloysius Campus.

-Our mission today is as strong as when we began over thirteen years ago.
+Our mission today is as strong as when we first began.
 St. Ignatius Catholic School educates and challenges each student in our Catholic faith and strives for academic excellence.
 We pray that this system of Catholic education enjoys as rich a heritage in the future as it did in the past.